 They are expensive.
-Expect to spend around $1000 for your device.
+Expect to spend over $1000 for your device.
 It’s a beautiful piece of hardware, but pricey.
 You can find used devices.
 I picked up a used MacBook Air for $500.

 You’re limited as to who can work on them.
 Don’t try to fix a Mac yourself or take it anywhere but an authorized Mac dealer.
 This can void your warranty or even lead to your device shutting down.